oubiwann/lfetool/README.rst

 ``install`` Command
 -------------------

-To install ``lfetool``, simply provide the installation directory:
+Assuming you have downloaded ``lfetool`` to your local directory, you can use it to install the script to a path of your choosing.
+Simply provide the installation directory:

 .. code:: bash

     $ ./lfetool install /usr/local/bin

 You need to have write permissions to the given directory in order for this command to succeed.
+Note that the installation procedure sets the executable bit for the script.

 ``update`` Command
 ------------------

-If you have a regular install (not a link to the script in a ``git clone`` dir), you may want to use this command to get the latest script from github.
+If you have a regular install (not a link to the script in a ``git clone`` dir), you may want to use this command to get the latest script from github:

 .. code:: bash